(March 20, 2019) On Tuesday, a California jury found Roundup pesticide was likely a substantial factor in causing a man’s cancer.

 There are hundreds of similar state and federal trials stacked against Monsanto before US District Judge Vince Chhabria.
 On March 28, Pilliod v.
 Monsanto will begin in a state court in Oakland.
 The second federal bellwether trial will begin in May.

-If you or a loved one has been exposed to Roundup and subsequently been diagnosed with Lymphoma or other cancer, you may be entitled to compensation for your injuries.
-Our lawyers are accepting new Roundup lawsuits throughout the country.
+If you or a loved one has been exposed to Roundup and subsequently been diagnosed with Lymphoma or other cancer, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting Roundup lawsuits across the country and you may be entitled to financial compensation.